isabella232/magic-products-distribution-service/README.md

 Different environments are used for different contexts/purposes.

-Environments are isolated from each other, meaning artefacts deposited in, or removed from, one environment will not appear or disappear from other environments.
+Environments are isolated from each other, meaning Artefacts deposited in, or removed from, one environment will not appear or disappear from other environments.

 A single *production* environment is currently used.
 Others (such as training, testing) may be added in future.